FlavScents AInsights Entry for (E,E)-2,6-Nonadienal (CAS: 17587-33-6)

 3. Natural Occurrence & Formation

-This compound is naturally found in cucumbers and melons, contributing to their characteristic aroma.
-It can also be formed through the enzymatic degradation of linoleic acid, a common fatty acid in plant materials.
-Its presence in natural sources makes it suitable for "natural flavor" designations under certain regulatory frameworks.
+(E,E)-2,6-Nonadienal naturally occurs in cucumbers and melons, contributing to their characteristic fresh aroma.
+It is formed through the enzymatic degradation of linoleic acid, a common fatty acid in plant tissues.
+This compound is often used to achieve a "natural flavor" designation due to its presence in these fruits.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs